AAP COVID-19 Updates and Resources

 Enrollment and add/drop: AAP students will have access to enroll in classes according to the revised university enrollment timeline and procedures.
-Information about enrollment will be updated as soon as the Office of the University Registrar releases it.
 Additional enrollment information can be found here.

 Time conflicts: Students considering enrolling in two classes with overlapping meeting times are strongly encouraged to discuss this option with AAP Student Services.
 Time conflicts for in-person classes will generally not be allowed.

 Credit limit: AAP's standard credit limit of 20 academic credits remains in effect for the spring 2021 semester.
 Students wishing to enroll in additional credits are encouraged to discuss their plans with AAP Student Services and/or their faculty advisor.